 Section 3: Role of Broader Factors in Infant Feeding Decisions and Practices

-Dr. David Meyers, Director of the Center for Primary Care at the AHRQ made the following statements about breastfeeding: “Breastfeeding is an amazingly complex and incredibly adaptive system.
+Dr. David Meyers, Chief Medical Officer at the AHRQ made the following statements about breastfeeding: “Breastfeeding is an amazingly complex and incredibly adaptive system.
 Breastfeeding represents an intricate process of interaction between mother and infant that is far more than nutrition; it is creating a new person: immune system, brain function, socialization, and long-term health.
 The evidence suggests that the debate over the relative value of breastfeeding compared with artificial means of feeding is over, as the data are unequivocal in favor of breastfeeding.
-The challenge must now be to establish appropriate systems and resources to support women and families who are interested in breastfeeding.”18
+The challenge must now be to establish appropriate systems and resources to support women and families who are interested in breastfeeding.”19

 Impact of pregnancy, birth, and other healthcare practices on breastfeeding outcomes

-Data from the 2011 National Survey of Maternity Practices in Infant Nutrition and Care (mPINC) conducted by the Centers for Disease Control and Prevention (CDC) indicate that a substantial proportion of U.S. maternity care facilities engage in practices that are not evidence-based and are known to interfere with breastfeeding.19 For example, 26.4% of birth facilities reported supplementing more than half of healthy, full-term, breastfed newborns with something other than breast milk during the postpartum stay20, a practice shown to be unnecessary and detrimental to breastfeeding.21,22 In addition, 54.5% of facilities reported giving breastfeeding mothers gift bags containing infant formula samples.20 Currently, there are two states whose hospitals have completely ‘banned the bags’, Massachusetts and Rhode Island (49 hospitals and 7 hospitals, respectively).
+Data from the 2015 National Survey of Maternity Practices in Infant Nutrition and Care (mPINC) National Survery of Maternity in Infant Nutrition (mPINC) and Care conducted by the Centers for Disease Control and Prevention (CDC) indicate that a substantial proportion of U.S. maternity care facilities engage in practices that are evidence-based and promote better breastfeeding outcomes.
+For example, 73% of birth facilities reported not supplementing breastfed newborns with something other than breast milk during the postpartum stay unless medically indicated.
+79% of facilities reported not giving breastfeeding mothers gift bags containing infant formula samples.

-The mPINC results reflect how far hospitals still need to go despite existing efforts at improvement.
-Numerous interventions aimed at increasing the initiation and duration of breastfeeding have been attempted at multiple levels in the U.S.23 The most comprehensive attempt to change hospital practices is the Baby-Friendly Hospital Initiative (BFHI), an international program designed to encourage health care providers to create an environment designed to support, protect, and promote breastfeeding by recognizing and rewarding facilities that model optimal breastfeeding practices.24,25
+The mPINC results demonstrate that some hospitals still have to do work despite existing efforts at improvement.
+Numerous interventions aimed at increasing the initiation and duration of breastfeeding have been attempted at multiple levels in the U.S.23 The most comprehensive attempt to change hospital practices is the Baby-Friendly Hospital Initiative (BFHI), an international program designed to encourage health care providers to create an environment designed to support, protect, and promote breastfeeding by recognizing and rewarding facilities that model optimal breastfeeding practices.23,24

-In March 2002, The Joint Commission, together with the Centers for Medicare and Medicaid Services, launched a national campaign (Speak-Up) to urge patients to take a role in preventing health care errors by becoming active, involved and informed participants on the health care team.
+The Joint Commission, together with the Centers for Medicare and Medicaid Services, mantains a national campaign (Speak-Up) to urge patients to take a role in preventing health care errors by becoming active, involved and informed participants on the health care team.
 The program features brochures, posters and buttons on a variety of patient safety topics.
 One related to breastfeeding was launched in August 2011.